pcdavies/kubernetes-tutorial/Nginx.md

 Although not required, we are going to create a namespace **nginx** for all applications we create in this example.
 We'll also create a namespace **ingress** to hold the nginx pods.
 If you also installed istio following the documentation in this repository, the **default** namespace will be setup to auto install a sidecar for istio.
 To avoid the sidecar installation for Nginx, we'll use different namespaces.

-- Use the command below to set the **NGINX-APP-NAMESPACE** environment varibable used when deployment the sample applications.
+- Use the command below to set the **DEFAULT_NAMESPACE** environment varibable used when deployment the sample applications.

     ```
-    export NGINX-APP-NAMESPACE=nginx
+    export DEFAULT_NAMESPACE=nginx
     ```

 - Create the namespaces

     ```
-    kubectl create namespace $NGINX-APP-NAMESPACE
+    kubectl create namespace $DEFAULT_NAMESPACE

     kubectl create namespace ingress
     ```